jjangga0214/node-configs/packages/tsconfig/README.md

 ## Note

 - Path-related fields, like `outDir`, `rootDir`, `baseUrl`, `paths`, `tsBuildInfoFile`, etc, are not set in this config.
 That's because Typescript resolves paths relative to the configuration file.
 Thus, you need to configure it manually.
 [REF](https://github.com/Microsoft/TypeScript/issues/29172)
-- This package includes not only tsconfig.json, but also CLIs needed in typescript development environment: [`ts-node`](https://www.npmjs.com/package/ts-node), [ts-node-dev](https://github.com/wclr/ts-node-dev), [tsconfig-paths](https://github.com/dividab/tsconfig-paths),  and so on.
+- This package includes not only tsconfig.json, but also packages needed in typescript development environment, like [tsconfig-paths](https://github.com/dividab/tsconfig-paths) and so on.
 - [`ts-node`](https://typestrong.org/ts-node/) is configured to use [`swc`](https://github.com/swc-project/swc) under the hood.
 [REF](https://typestrong.org/ts-node/docs/transpilers)

 ## Usage for a single-project repo